sigstore/architecture-docs/algorithm-registry.md

 ⚠️ ML-DSA-44, ML-DSA-65 and ML-DSA-87 are currently not operational within Sigstore.
 This warning
 will be removed when these algorithms are widely supported by Sigstore clients and servers, but caution should be exercised in deployments with these experimental algorithms.
-We offer no guarentees and may remove a subset of
+We offer no guarentees and may remove a subset of these algorithms if opinions within the wider security community shift.

 ## Hash Algorithms